How do you know if you’re living beyond your means? It might go something like this: You have a job. Pay rent. Have a car.

 - You will be filled with that warm fuzzy feeling that you are building wealth.
 It will help with the challenging times.

 - Any extra money you make on top of your regular income goes directly towards things like debt repayment, building a savings buffer or travel fund.
 Extra money might come from an online side hustle like starting an online business or taking online surveys.
-(Note: I’m lucky to have readers all over the place so here are my top picks for surveys in Australia, as well as paid survey options in New Zealand.
+(Note: I’m lucky to have readers all over the place so here are my top picks for surveys in Australia, as well as options in New Zealand.
 My friend Amy wrote this epic list of paid surveys in the USA for my US-readers )

 So What Does My Fixed Living Cost Life Look Like?